paul-grassi/800-63-3/sp800-63a/sec5_proofing.md

 Virtual in-person identity proofing and enrollment transaction SHALL meet the following requirements, in addition to the IAL 3 validation and verification requirements specified in [Section 4.6](#ial3-requirements):

 1. The CSP SHALL monitor the entire identity proofing transaction, from which the applicant SHALL NOT depart during the identity proofing session.
 For example, by a continuous high-resolution video transmission of the applicant.
-2. The CSP SHALL require all actions taken by the applicant during the enrollment and identity proofing process to be clearly visible to the remote operator.
-The operator SHALL direct the applicant as required to remove any doubt in the proofing process.
+2. The CSP SHALL have a live operator participate remotely with the applicant for the entirety of the enrollment and identity proofing session.
-3. The CSP SHALL require that all digital verification of evidence (e.g., via chip or wireless technologies) be performed by integrated scanners and sensors that are in the entire field of view of the camera and the remote, live operator.
+3. The CSP SHALL require all actions taken by the applicant during the enrollment and identity proofing process to be clearly visible to the remote operator.
+The operator SHALL direct the applicant, as required, to remove any doubt in the proofing process.
-4. The CSP SHALL have an operator participate remotely with the applicant for the entirety of the enrollment and identity proofing session.
+4. The CSP SHALL require that all digital verification of evidence (e.g., via chip or wireless technologies) be performed by integrated scanners and sensors that are in the entire field of view of the camera and the remote, live operator.
 5. The CSP SHALL require operators to have undergone a training program to detect potential fraud and to properly perform a virtual in-process proofing session.
 6. A CSP MAY have an attendant participate in-person, at the same physical location as the applicant, for the entirety of the enrollment and identity proofing session.
 7. The CSP SHALL employ physical tamper detection and resistance features appropriate for the environment in which it is located.
-For example, a kiosk located in a restricted area or one where it is monitored by a trusted individual requires less tamper detection than one that is located in a semi-public area such as a retail store.
+For example, a kiosk located in a restricted area or one where it is monitored by a trusted individual requires less tamper detection than one that is located in a semi-public area such as the concourse of a shopping mall.
-8. The CSP SHALL ensure that all communications take place over a mutually authenticated encrypted session.
+8. The CSP SHALL ensure that all communications take place over a mutually-authenticated encrypted session.

 ### <a name="trustref"></a> 5.3.4.
 Trusted Referee Requirements

-The CSP MAY use trusted referees, such as notaries, legal guardians, medical professionals, conservators, persons with power of attorney, or some other form of certified/trained/approved individuals that can vouch for or act on behalf of the individual in accordance with applicable laws, regulations, or agency policy.
-The CSP MAY allow an individual that has successfully completed identity proofing to act as a trusted referee for another individual.
+The CSP MAY use trusted referees, such as notaries, legal guardians, medical professionals, conservators, persons with power of attorney, or some other form of trained and approved or certified individuals that can vouch for or act on behalf of the applicant in accordance with applicable laws, regulations, or agency policy.
+The CSP MAY allow an applicant that has successfully completed identity proofing to act as a trusted referee for another applicant.
 The CSP MAY use a trusted referee for both remote and in-person processes.

-The CSP SHALL establish written policy and procedures as to how a trusted referee is determined and the lifecycle by which the trusted referee retains his/her status as a valid referee, to include any restrictions, as well as any revocation and suspension requirements.
+The CSP SHALL establish written policy and procedures as to how a trusted referee is determined and the lifecycle by which the trusted referee retains their status as a valid referee, to include any restrictions, as well as any revocation and suspension requirements.

 The CSP SHALL determine the minimum evidence required to bind the relationship between the trusted referee and the applicant.